 DNA is hot these days, so you've probably heard a lot about it...DNA fingerprinting, genetic blueprint, yadda, yadda, yadda.
-With all this positive press, you might not know that DNA is also subject to constant insults.
+With all this positive press, you might not know that DNA is also subject to constant insults (physical, not psychological).
 Bases (the letters, which make up the rungs of the ladder) can get damaged or even just fall off if the chemical bond holding them on breaks.
-That is beleived to occur about 10,000 times every day in every cell in your body.
 Or the backbone of the ladder may break, either on just one side or on both.
 Some of these insults result from exposure to external sources, so you can do things to protect your DNA:

 Limit your exposure to the sun and use suncreen liberally.